 Develop your Career

 An excellent way to keep learning and growing is to enroll in an online degree program.
-Those who are serious about long-term success and career advancement generally pursue a bachelors or master’s degree.
+Those who are serious about long-term success and career advancement generally pursue a bachelor's or master’s degree.
 This is important if you want to keep yourself at the forefront when your supervisor is thinking about succession planning.

-Our tips on starting on new job will help calm your new-job jitters and give you the confidence you need to rock it from day one.
+Our tips on starting a new job will help calm your new-job jitters and give you the confidence you need to rock it from day one.
 As you settle into your new role, keep thinking about your future.
 Ottawa University’s accelerated online degrees are the perfect start for career advancement.
-In addition to online, we’re conveniently located in Kansas City, Milwaukee, and Phoenix.
+In addition to being online, we’re conveniently located in Kansas City, Milwaukee, and Phoenix.
 Call us today!

 When is it Time to Change Careers

-Why Should I Pursue a Masters Degree
+Why Should I Pursue a Master's Degree

 Boost Your Career With an Accelerated Online Degree